-3.7 Mounting Location
+3.8 Mounting Location

-- 3.7.1 AWARNING Prior to mounting the hoist ensure that the suspension and it's supporting structure are adequate to support the hoist and its loads.
-If necessary consult a professional that is qualified to evaluate the adequacy of the suspension location and its supporting structure. - 3.7.2 NOTICE See Section 7.6 for outdoor installation considerations.
+- 3.8.1 A WARNINGPrior to mounting the hoist ensure that the suspension and it supporting structure are adequate to support the hoist and its loads.
+If necessary consult a professional that is qualified to evaluate the adequacy of the suspension location and its supporting structure. - 3.8.2 For applications requiring a "Secondary Restraint" a "hole" has been provided in the hoist Top Hook Yoke.
+Reference Figure 3-5.

+3.8.3 NOTICE See Section 7.7 for outdoor installation considerations.

-3.8 Connecting Hoist to Air Supply
+3.9 Connecting Hoist to Air Supply

-- 3.8.1 AWARNING HAZARDOUS AIR PRESSURE IS PRESENT IN THE HOIST, IN THE SUPPLY OF COMPRESSED AIR TO THE HOIST, AND IN THE CONNECTIONS BETWEEN COMPONENTS. - 3.8.2 Shut off the air supply and stop the airflow completely.
-Lock out and tag out in accordance with ANSI Z244.1 "Personnel Protection -Lockout/Tagout of Energy Sources".
+- 3.9.1 A WARNING HAZARDOUS AIR PRESSURE IS PRESENT IN THE HOIST, IN THE SUPPLY OF COMPRESSED AIR TO THE HOIST, AND IN THE CONNECTIONS BETWEEN COMPONENTS. - 3.9.2 Shut off the air supply and stop the airflow completely.
+Lock out and tag out in accordance with ANSI Z244.1 "Personnel Protection Lockout/Tagout of Energy Sources".

-- 3.8.3 EXAUTION Before connecting the air supply hose to the hoist, always purge the air hose to clear any debris and water. - 3.8.4 Apply approximately 10-15 drops of turbine oil (see approved lubricant under Section 6.0 Lubricants) into the hose before attaching to the hoist. - 3.8.5 Make connections to air supply; reference Figure 3-4.
-Use a reducing adapter at the hoist valve section for hose sizes larger than 1/2". - 3.8.6 NOTICE Where conditions dictate, the installation sequence can be reversed by mounting the hoist first (Section 3.9) followed be connecting the air supply.
+3.9.3 CAUTION Before connecting the air supply hose to the hoist, always purge the air hose to clear any debris and water.

+- 3.9.4 Make connections to air supply; reference Figure 3-6.
+Use a reducing adapter at the hoist valve section for hose sizes larger than 1/2". - 3.9.5 Where conditions dictate, the installation sequence can be reversed by mounting the hoist first followed by connecting the air supply.

-3.9 Mounting the Hoist
+3.10 Mounting the Hoist

-- 3.9.1 Manual Trolley Follow instructions in Owner's Manual provided with the trolley. - 3.9.2 Hook Mounted to a Fixed Location Attach the hoist's top hook to the fixed suspension point. - 3.9.3 Ensure that the fixed suspension point rests on the center of the hook's saddle and that the hook's latch is engaged.
+- 3.10.1 Manual Trolley Follow instructions in Owner's Manual provided with the trolley. - 3.10.2 Motorized Trolley Follow instructions in Owner's Manual provided with the trolley. - 3.10.3 Hook Mounted to a Fixed Location Attach the hoist's top hook to the fixed suspension point. - 3.10.4 A WARNING Ensure that the fixed suspension point rests on the center of the hook's saddle and that the hook's latch is engaged.

-3.10 Optional Chain Container
+3.11 Optional Chain Container

-- 3.10.1 Follow instructions below to install the optional chain container.
-Refer to Figure 3-5. - 1) Attach the metal bracket on top of the chain container to the lower boss on the side of the hoist body using the M8 Socket Bolt, Washers, Nut and Split Pin provided. - 2) Attach the support chain to the upper boss on the side of the hoist body using the M6 Socket Bolt, Washers, Nut and Split Pin provided. - 3) Make sure all fasteners on the chain container and chain attachment points are secure and that the split pins are sufficiently bent. - 4) Feed the Chain into the Chain Container beginning with the no-load end.
-Take care to avoid twisting or tangling the Chain. - 5) CAUTION Do not use the Chain Container if any parts are damaged or if any fasteners/hardware are missing.
+- 3.11.1 Follow instructions below to install the optional chain container.
+Refer to Figure 3-7. - 1) Attach the metal bracket on top of the chain container to the lower boss on the side of the hoist body using the M8 Socket Bolt, Washers, Nut and Split Pin provided. - 2) Attach the support chain to the upper boss on the side of the hoist body using the M6 Socket Bolt, Washers, Nut and Split Pin provided. - 3) Make sure all fasteners on the chain container and chain attachment points are secure and that the split pins are sufficiently bent. - 4) Feed the Chain into the Chain Container beginning with the no-load end.
+Take care to avoid twisting or tangling the Chain. - 5) A CAUTION Do not use the Chain Container if any parts are damaged or if any fasteners/hardware are missing.

-3.11 Non-Stationary Application
+3.12 Non-Stationary Application